pliniker/mo-gc/doc/Project-RFC.md

 data structure that is used by a tracing collector.

-Because the GC thread runs concurrently with the application threads without stopping them to synchronize with them, all GC-managed data structures that refer to other GC-managed objects must provide a safe concurrent trace function.
+Because the GC thread runs concurrently with the application threads without stopping them to synchronize, all GC-managed data structures that refer to other GC-managed objects must provide a safe concurrent trace function.

 Data structures' trace functions can implement any transactional mechanism that provides the GC a snapshot of the data structure's nested pointers for the duration of the trace function call.

 # Why